fortyTwo102/hitpredictor-decade-util/Database/The Spotify Hit Predictor Dataset/README.txt

 	- sections: The number of sections the particular track has.
 This feature was extracted from the data recieved by the API call for Audio Analysis of that particular track.

 	- target: The target variable for the track.
 It can be either '0' or '1'.
 '1' implies that this song has featured in the weekly list (Issued by Billboards) of Hot-100 tracks in that decade at least once and is therefore a 'hit'.
 '0' Implies that the track is a 'flop'.

-		  The author's condition of a track being flop is as follows:
+		  The author's condition of a track being 'flop' is as follows:

 			- The track must not appear in the 'hit' list of that decade.
 			- The track's artist must not appear in the 'hit' list of that decade.